mtekman/paper-ovas/bmc_bioinformatics/reviewer_remarks.md

 ## Rev1
  * Move software into supplemental
  * Set up a webserver
- * More than one case study, and a study showing how inheritance filter is applied
+x * More than one case study, and a study showing how inheritance filter is applied

 ## Rev2